Études (Chopin): Op. 10

-The etudes 8, 9, 10 and 11 date from October/November 1829, nos.
+According to Krystyna Kobylańska, nos.
+8, 9, 10, and 11 date from October/November 1829, nos.
 5 and 6 probably from summer 1830, nos.
-1 and 2 from November 2, 1830, no. 12 from September 1831 (?), no. 7 from Spring 1832, no. 4 from August 6, 1832, and no. 3 from August 25, 1832 (Paris) (Krystyna Kobylańska).
+1 and 2 from November 2, 1830, no. 12 probably from September 1831, no. 7 from spring 1832, no. 4 from August 6, 1832, and no. 3 from August 25, 1832.

-Études Op.
+Op.
 25

-Chopin's second set of Études was published in 1837, and dedicated to Franz Liszt's mistress, Marie d'Agoult, the reasons for which are a matter of speculation.
+Chopin's second set of études was published in 1837 and dedicated to Franz Liszt's mistress, Marie d'Agoult, the reason for which is unknown.

-The date of composition of all opus 25 Etudes is before June 30, 1835, the date of a contract between Chopin and Breitkopf & Hartel (awarding the publisher the rights for Germany) (Krystyna Kobylanska).
+All of opus 25 was written before June 30, 1835, the date of a contract between Chopin and Breitkopf & Härtel awarding the publisher the rights for Germany.

-Trois nouvelles études were written in 1839 as a contribution to Méthode des méthodes de piano, a piano instruction book by Ignaz Moscheles and François-Joseph Fétis, and were not given a separate opus number.
+Trois nouvelles études were written in 1839 as a contribution to Méthode des méthodes de piano, a piano instruction book by Ignaz Moscheles and François-Joseph Fétis, and not given an opus number.
 While less technically brilliant than those of Op.
-10 and 25, these three études nevertheless retain Chopin's original formula for harmonic and structural balance.
+10 and 25, they nevertheless retain Chopin's original formula for harmonic and structural balance.
+After their initial appearance in the Moscheles–Fétis Méthode, the three études were issued separately by Maurice Schlesinger in Paris, c.
+1844 (plate M.S.
+4102).

 Technical aspects and student guides

-Chopin's Études are technically demanding, and require players to have significant experience with speed, arpeggios, and trills even in weaker fingers.
+Chopin's études are technically demanding, requiring players to have significant skill with speed, arpeggios, and trills even in weaker fingers.